alexpaul/TopStories/README.md

 1. [UIImage](https://developer.apple.com/documentation/uikit/uiimage)

 > Apple docs on not using Data(contentsOf:) to fetch urls from a network resource.
 Highly advises against doing this.
 In our TopStories app we are using the recommended dataTask method on URLSession.
-We strive to always adhere by the mothership's rules :rocket:
+We strive to always adhere by the motherships' rules :rocket:

 ![dont use Data(contentsOf) for network urls](Assets/dont-use-data-for-network-urls.png)